notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 ## A stab at a data format

-It seems like a fairly straight forward time series data collection exercise, but...
+It seems like a fairly straight forward time series data collection exercise, but there needs to be some sense of context.
+It's not really useful if there is a person, in a place, at a time, if we know nothing about the context.
+My guess is that we'd need some kind of 3d representation of the space, more detail is better[^12] with weather data and surrounding buildings for context.

+I think that it would be worth doing some scenarios for queries.
+That would enlighten me as to what the data would need to support.

 ## A stab at some kind of ethical framework